nrfconnect/sdk-nrf/include/profiler.rst

 Use the :guilabel:`start/stop` button below the plot to pause or resume real time plot translation.
 Scroll to zoom in or out.
 When paused, scrolling zooms to the cursor location.
-When plotting in real time, scrolling zooms to the right edge of the plot.
+When plotting in real-time, scrolling zooms to the right edge of the plot.
 Use the middle mouse button to mark an event submission or processing for tracking, and to display the event data.

 When plotting is paused, you can click and drag with the left mouse button to pan the plot.